Add-on signing in Firefox

 What are my options if I want to use an unsigned add-on? (advanced users)

-Firefox ESR version 45, as well as the Developer Edition and Nightly versions of Firefox, will allow you to override the setting to enforce the add-on signing requirement by changing the preference xpinstall.signatures.required to false in the Firefox Configuration Editor (about:config page).
+Developer Edition and Nightly versions of Firefox will allow you to override the setting to enforce the add-on signing requirement by changing the preference xpinstall.signatures.required to false in the Firefox Configuration Editor (about:config page).
 There are also special unbranded versions of Firefox that allow this override.
 See the MozillaWiki article, Add-ons/Extension Signing for more information.